 Our Framework

-EduDream combines CREE principles and rigorous research methods to produce insights that catalyze impactful action — with and for communities.
+EduDream combines Culturally Responsive and Equitable Evaluation (CREE) principles and rigorous research methods to produce insights that catalyze impactful action.

 Our Process

-EduDream approaches every partnership in a collaborative manner and embeds culturally responsive and equitable evaluation (CREE) principles across our work.
+EduDream approaches every partnership in a collaborative manner and embeds CREE principles across our work.

 Our Work